shopware/docs/guides/integrations-api/general-concepts/partial-data-loading.md

 Some fields in the API are generated at runtime like `isSystemDefault` of the currency.
 These fields are loaded by default when the depending on data is available, otherwise they can be referenced in the `fields` parameter to force the API to load them.

-For custom entity definitions with Runtime flag, the depending on fields needs to be specified inside the constructor.
+For custom entity definitions with runtime flag, the depending on fields needs to be specified inside the constructor.
 See an example from the core:

 ```php
 protected function defineFields(): FieldCollection